 - Go watch some videos on how to brush with an ultrasonic toothbrush.
-Thanks to it’s the technology you can brush gentler and still achieve the same great results.
+Thanks to its technology you can brush gentler and still achieve the same great results.

 - When brushing late at night you can tape the blue LED light on the toothbrush, it serves no real function but can be too bright.

 - We really recommend you get the Megasonex tongue scraper and use it every time before you brush your teeth!